term-world/topia-assignments-house-assignment/README.md

 * executing Python files
 * an introduction to using the `git` protocol
 * an overview of the GitHub platform

+The requirements of this exercise center on your ability to find your way around your house, unpack some boxes, remembering where you put things you unpack.
+You'll solve a few small puzzles in order to complete your lease and verify that your house is outfitted and working correctly.

 ### SSH Keys